MrFrenik/gunslinger/README.md

 # gunslinger

-A lightweight, c99 framework for multimedia applications
+A simple c99 framework for multimedia applications

 # Building